 Beneath the elegant facade of St. Bride's Church lies a shadowy past.
 Its crypts, once filled with thousands of skeletal remains spanning from Roman times to the 19th century, have been sealed off after a series of unsettling discoveries.

-St. Paul's Cathedral is famous for its majestic beauty, but it’s also home to eerie legends, like the haunting of the Whistling Clergyman in All Souls' Chapel.
+St. Paul's Cathedral is famous for its majestic beauty, but it’s survived blitzes and bombings, making it home to eerie legends like the haunting of the Whistling Clergyman in All Souls' Chapel.
 Listen closely and you just might hear the sounds of children crying, the distant echo of organ music, and doors inexplicably opening in the dead of night.

 Known as "The Wobbly Bridge" for its eerie swaying, this bridge is said to be cursed by visitors who have reported ghostly encounters and phantom splashes from the spirits of those who met their fate in the River Thames below.

 The Globe Theatre presents theatrical hauntings with reports of apparitions in Elizabethan dress observing rehearsals and the sound of phantom applause.
-Uncover the unsettling stories linked to the Globe’s tragic history and the spirits that continue to haunt its halls.
+Uncover the unsettling stories linked to the Globe’s tragic history and the tale of how one actor's final performance ended in flames.

 For a full refund, cancel at least 24 hours before the scheduled departure time.